innodatalabs/innodatalabs.github.io/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 Among all possible label assignments we must pick the one that minimises the total loss *given the structural constrains*.

 The problem of IOB constraints can be addressed by applying [Viterbi-style decoding](https://en.wikipedia.org/wiki/Viterbi_algorithm) with the transition matrix that defines the constraint (and identity emission matrix).
-I will create another blog post detailing how Viterbi can be adapted for constrained label decoding.
+We will create another blog post detailing how Viterbi can be adapted for constrained label decoding.

 The problem of satisfying XML structure constraint is just a bit more complicated.
 To understand it better,